KalyanKumarPichuka/Big_Data_and_PySpark/README.md

 # Big Data and PySpark
-This is repo my notes on Big Data and PySPark
+This repo is my notes on Big Data and PySpark